Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Methodology

-It consists of the following: \begin{enumerate} \item \textbf{Weight-conditioned feature extraction:} The observation features and the user-specified preference vector $\mathbf{w} \in \mathbb{R}^d$ are independently encoded using multi-layer perceptrons (MLPs), and their resulting feature representations are combined element-wise.
+The framework consists of the following: \begin{enumerate} [leftmargin=*] \item \textbf{Weight-conditioned feature extraction:} The observation features and the preference vector $\mathbf{w} \in \mathbb{R}^d$ are independently encoded using multi-layer perceptrons (MLPs), and their resulting feature representations are combined element-wise.
 This conditioning mechanism modulates the state representation according to the preference vector, activating different feature subspaces and allowing the policy network to adapt its behavior to the specified trade-off weights. \item \textbf{Multi-objective actor:} The actor outputs a set of action logits $\mathbf{Z}(a \,|\, s) \in \mathbb{R}^{|\mathcal{A}| \times d}$, one per reward dimension.
-These logits are scalarized by $\mathbf{w}$ to obtain a single distribution over actions, from which actions are sampled. \item \textbf{Action Masking:} The policy employs an action-masking mechanism conditioned on the current state to prevent invalid decisions and limit exploration to feasible actions.
+These logits are scalarized by $\mathbf{w}$ to obtain a single distribution over actions, from which actions are sampled. \item \textbf{Action masking:} The policy employs an action-masking mechanism conditioned on the current state to prevent unsafe decisions and limit exploration to feasible actions.
 This approach helps stabilize training and improves sample efficiency.
-The environment provides a binary mask identifying valid and feasible actions, and logits corresponding to infeasible actions are assigned a large negative value prior to the softmax operation, ensuring their selection probability becomes effectively zero. \item \textbf{Multi-objective critic:} The critic outputs a vector-valued estimate $V(s) \in \mathbb{R}^d$, predicting the expected return for each reward dimension. \item \textbf{Rollout Buffer:} At each iteration, MOPPO trains the network based on the selected corner weight $\mathbf{w}_t$ that gives maximum improvement as mentioned in Section \ref{sec:weight_sel} along with top $\mathcal{K}$ other corner weights.
-The algorithm interacts with the environment to gather trajectories conditioned on a weight, either the selected corner weight $\mathbf{w}_t$ or a weight vector sampled uniformly from $\mathcal{W}$, each with probability 0.5.
-Each transition $(s_t, a_t, \log \pi(a_t|s_t, \mathbf{w}_t), \mathbf{r}_t, \text{done}_t, \mathbf{V}(s_t), \mathbf{w}_t)$ is stored in a rollout buffer.
-The collected data are then used to compute the objective function and update the networks as described next.
+The environment provides a binary mask identifying feasible actions, and logits corresponding to infeasible actions are assigned a large negative value prior to the softmax operation, ensuring their selection probability becomes effectively zero.